Will Mazzone led the Friars with six goals and two assists in the win to record single-game career highs in both goals and points (8).

 Over the past three seasons, Gabrielli also has mentored one student-athlete to the Preseason All-BIG EAST Team (2015), one student-athlete to the All-New England Second Team (2015), one student-athlete to the All-BIG EAST Second Team (2013) and one student-athlete to the All-New England First Team (2013).
 Following the 2013 season, Gabrielli was named New England Coach of the Year.
 Additionally, Grabrielli has coached 60 BIG EAST All-Academic honorees.

-Gabrielli comes to Providence College after spending the last six seasons as an assistant coach at Duke University, where he worked primarily with the Blue Devils’ defensive unit.
+Gabrielli came to Providence College after spending the previous six seasons as an assistant coach at Duke University, where he worked primarily with the Blue Devils’ defensive unit.
 He also served as the program’s recruiting coordinator, under the direction of current Duke Head Coach John Danowski.

 While at Duke, Gabrielli helped guide the program to six NCAA Final Four appearances (2007-12) and two trips to the National Championship game (2007, 2010).
 The Blue Devils went on to win the National Championship in 2010.
 Duke also captured five ACC regular-season titles (2007-09, 2011-12) and four ACC Tournament titles (2007-09, 2012).

 Under the watchful eye of Gabrielli, Duke’s defense consistently ranked among the best nationally.
 Annually one of the stingiest defenses in Division I lacrosse, Duke was among the top 10 in scoring defense in 2007 and 2008 and has been among the top 25 every year under Gabrielli.
 In the 2010 NCAA finals, the Blue Devils held Notre Dame to just five goals in their 6-5 overtime victory, tying for the second fewest goals allowed in a NCAA championship game.